TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 [\*\*\*] NFC seems to be really slow and sometimes even unresponsive.

-[\*\*\*\*] Having USB debugging enabled whilst using MTP will crash the device.
-(Still the same with Eureka Kernel)
+[\*\*\*\*] Having USB debugging enabled whilst using MTP will crash the device

 ---

 ### Test Log
-Tested By: os54656 - SM-A205G , Firmware Version - treble_arm64_bgS-userdebug 10 QQ2A.200305.003 200314 test_keys - I think it is v214 Date tested - 2020-04-13
+First test by os54656 - SM-A205G , Firmware Version - treble_arm64_bgS-userdebug 10 QQ2A.200305.003 200314 test_keys - I think it is v214 Date tested - 2020-04-13

-Second Tested By: tristanbollard - SM-A205YN, Firmware Version system-squeak-arm64-ab-vndklite-gapps.img.xz from (AOSP 12.0 v400.c) of treble experiments - since 10/11/2021-18/11/2021 , Template ever so slightly modified from the previous test.
+Second test by tristanbollard - SM-A205YN, Firmware Version system-squeak-arm64-ab-vndklite-gapps.img.xz from (AOSP 12.0 v400.c) of treble experiments - since 10/11/2021-18/11/2021 , Template ever so slightly modified from the previous test.

-Third Tested By: tristanbollard - SM-A205YN, Firmware Version Pixel_Experience_Plus_11_v313 from [github](https://github.com/ponces/treble_build_pe) which uses the base of phh_treble so it has the same bugs and issues as phh_treble, Since 18/11/2021-prior, Using Eureka-ONEUI3-Kernel-R8.0 as the kernel.
+Third test by tristanbollard - SM-A205YN, Firmware Version Pixel_Experience_Plus_11_v313 from [github](https://github.com/ponces/treble_build_pe) which uses the base of phh_treble so it has the same bugs and issues as phh_treble, Since 18/11/2021-prior, Using Eureka-ONEUI3-Kernel-R8.0 as the kernel.

-Fourth Tested By: TBM13 - SM-A205G, GSI: phhusson's AOSP 12.0 v400.h (system-squeak-arm64-ab-vndklite-gapps-secure.img.xz), using stock Kernel and Vendor from Android R (11).
+Fourth test by TBM13 - SM-A205G, GSI: phhusson's AOSP 12.0 v400.h (system-squeak-arm64-ab-vndklite-gapps-secure.img.xz), using stock Kernel and Vendor from Android R (11).

+Fifth test by TBM13 - SM-A205G, GSI: ponces's Pixel Experience Plus v2022.11.24, using Eureka Kernel R11 (OneUI3 variant) and stock Vendor from Android R (11).
 ***

 Template created by @zguithues and @hackintosh5